 For instance, if intellectual curiosity is a company value, ask a candidate about the last book they read.
 If service is a priority, ask when they did something nice for someone.

-4. Put together a diverse hiring team
+4. Build a diverse hiring team

 Sounds simple right?
 Make sure your interview panel represents the diversity you want to see (or at least knows to prioritize diversity).